 Graduates should rise when the alma mater is played.
 While women leave their caps in place, men remove theirs for the alma mater and await the signal from the assistant marshals for their row to join the recessional.
-Platform occupants withdraw first, then the faculty members.
-Finally, the graduates exit via the North arena doors, beginning with the front rows and following the sequence front to back.
+The platform party withdraw first, then the faculty members.
+Finally, the graduates will exit via the North arena doors, beginning with the front rows and following the sequence front to back.

 The University has arranged for GradImages to photograph each graduate receiving his or her degree.
 Each graduate will receive a free passport-sized digital of this photo on an order card some time after commencement.
 After the ceremony you may order online at www.gradimages.com or call (800) 261-2576.
 Since photographs will be available, family members and guests are encouraged to remain in their seats, relax and enjoy the ceremony.
 For more information, contact GradImages at (800) 261-2576 or email@example.com.